 5.6 Common Forces

 A leg is suspended in a traction system, as shown below. (a) Which pulley in the figure is used to calculate the force exerted on the foot? (b) What is the tension in the rope?
 Here is the tension, is the weight of the leg, and is the weight of the load that provides the tension.
+Express answers in terms of the unknown masses and angle.

 Suppose the shinbone in the preceding image was a femur in a traction setup for a broken bone, with pulleys and rope available.
 How might we be able to increase the force along the femur using the same weight?